Capitol Records Building

 (ca. 1960)* - View looking south on Vine St. shows the Capitol Records Building at 1750 N. Vine Street.
 It is truly a Hollywood landmark.

 (1956)* – Capitol Records building as seen from across the Hollywood Freeway.
-Note the planter box in the center median.
+Photo courtesy of Billboard

 (ca. 1961)#* – View looking south on Vine Street from Yucca Street with the Capitol Records Building on the left.

-(ca. 1960s)#*## – Night view looking north showing the Capitol Records Building with the Hollywood Sign in the background.
+(ca. 1960s)* – Night view looking north showing the Capitol Records Building with the Hollywood Sign in the background.
+Photo courtesy of Classic Hollywood / Los Angeles / SFV

 Historical Notes